lfriedman10/MATLAB_GET_EER_Binary_Search/README.md

 Performs a Binary Search approach to estimate the Equal Error Rate (EER) for very large biometric databases.
 It was created by Lee Friedman, Ph.D. following a similar Python program yet to be uploaded to GitHub by Mr. Vladyslav Prokopenko.
 It is not an exact copy and it has completely different stopping conditions.

-It is posted and available in support of this submitted article
+It is posted and available in support of this submitted article:

 Lee Friedman, Hal S. Stern, Vladyslav Prokopenko and Oleg V. Komogorthsev (Submitted, July 2019).
 Relationship between Number of Subjects and Biometric Authentication Equal Error Rates